shiomachisoft/PicoSen/README.md

 *It was created using pico-sdk and C language.

-- The microcontroller board uses Raspberry Pico W.
+- This is the firmware for Raspberry Pico W.
 - Pico W sends the following sensor data via a TCP socket at 5-second intervals.
     - GPIO input value
     - ADC value (voltage value, Pico W temperature sensor value)